Horticultural & Management

 Sponsor: Citrus Research and Development Foundation

 A scFv library with activity against ‘Ca. Liberibacter asiaticus’ has been prepared at Beltsville. mRNA was purified from mouse spleens and converted into cDNA.
 The mice had been immunized with psyllid extracts confirmed to be carrying a high concentration of “Ca. Liberibacter asiaticus” A complete library of variable heavy chain (VH) and variable light chain (VL) genes were made by PCR amplification of the cDNA using a set of 44 primers.
 The (VH) and (VL) gene segments were then joined in a random combinatorial fashion by overlap extension PCR.
 The scFv genes were then ligated into the pKM19 phagemid vector which was used to infect Escherichia coli DH5.
 F’ cells with the aide of a helper phage.
 The resulting phage library is presently being screened to select phage clones expressing antibodies that bind to “Ca. Liberibacter asiaticus”.
+Our library is estimated to contain 2.1 x 10 7th primary, unique antibody clones.
+Because our antigen was individual psyllids from Florida infected with high concentrations of ‘Ca. Liberibacter asiaticus’, the library contains antibodies for both the pathogen and the vector insect.
 Our first attempts to select desired antibodies using extracts from HLB-infected rough lemon were not successful, probably because the concentration of the target bacteria in the rough lemon extracts was too low.
-We have therefore modified the screening procedure by incorporating magnetic microbeads.
+We therefore modified the screening procedure by incorporating magnetic microbeads.
 These microbeads bind to rabbit antibodies.
 To use them we raised standard polyclonal antisera in a rabbit against the outer membrane protein of “Ca. Liberibacter asiaticus”.
 These beads are added to plant and insect extracts to bind the “Ca. Liberibacter asiaticus” and then concentrated by magnetic separation.
 The phage libraries are then added to the “Ca. Liberibacter asiaticus” on the beads and screened in that manner.
 The outer membrane protein and antibody system for immunocapture of ‘Ca. Liberibacter asiaticus’ has however not proven to be successful.
 The polyclonal antibodies made in rabbits against purified outer membrane protein from ‘Ca. Liberibacter asiaticus’ work very well in detecting the purified outer membrane protein but are not effective in immunocapture.
 The most likely explanation is that the outer membrane protein is not well enough exposed on the surface of the ‘Ca. Liberibacter asiaticus’ cell.
-We have therefore cloned genes encoding the type IV pilus protein of ‘Ca. Liberibacter asiaticus’, since this protein should be well exposed on the cell surface and should be useful for immunocapture in place of the outer membrane protein.
-Correct cloning was confirmed by DNA sequencing and these genes have been expressed in E. coli and the encoded proteins and have beenpurified.
-Emphasis is on recovering the proteins in native, soluble form, which is difficult, but we have now been able to accomplish it.
-These proteins will be used as antigen to prepare polyclonal rabbit antiserum for the immunocapture portion of the antibody screening process.
-In related research, we have also cloned and expressed a dinucleotide polyphosphate hydolase, and a polysialic acid capsule expression protein.
-These proteins, as well as the type IV pilus protein will be biotinylated, combined with strepavidin coated magnetic beads and used to bind phage expressing antibodies that recognize these targets.
-Thus we will finish with uncharacterized scFv antibodies binding “Ca. Liberibacter asiaticus” as well as a set of antibodies that bind to specific pathologically relevant proteins of the pathogen.
+We have therefore cloned genes encoding the type IV pilus protein of ‘Ca. Liberibacter asiaticus’, and the polysialic acid capsule protein since these proteins should be well exposed on the cell surface and should be useful for labeling ‘Ca. Liberibacter asiaticus in insect or plant tissues.
+Correct cloning was confirmed by DNA sequencing and these genes have been expressed in E. coli and the encoded proteins and have been purified.
+Emphasis is on recovering the proteins in native, soluble form, which was difficult, but we have now been able to accomplish it.
+The Type 4 pilus proteins and the polysialic acid capsule protein have been biotinylated and combined with strepavidin coated magnetic beads and used successfully to bind recombinant phage expressing antibodies that recognize these targets.
+Thus we have developed and demonstrated a protocol that will allow us to isolate scFv antibodies that, in principle, will recognize any proteins from “Ca. Liberibacter asiaticus” or the insect vector, Diaphorina citri.
+We will select scFv antibodies next against purified Outer Membrane Protein (OMP), using protein already purified.
+After our presentation at the 2nd IHRC in Orlando, several researchers expressed interest in our offer to select scFv antibodies upon request for any protein of interest to their research programs. scFv antibodies may be useful as labels for ultrastructural studies of infected plants and insects, advanced detection assays, and possible even for HLB control through a ‘plantibody-based’ approach.

 Category: Horticultural & Management